Editor’s Note: This study was originally published in August 2018.

 2. Austin-Round Rock, TX

 Austin-Round Rock, Texas is another metro area that has seen stunning housing market growth over the past few decades.
 According to our research, if you had bought a home 25 years ago in Austin, on average you would have seen it appreciate in value by 243%.
 To put that into dollar terms, a home you bought in 1993 for $100,000 would be worth $243,000 today.
 Austin-Round Rock was also a dependable housing market.
-This metro area came in tied for first with the lowest chance of a significant price decline.
+This metro area came in tied for first with the lowest incidence of a significant price decline.

 3. Bismarck, ND